Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Fire TV Stick and Fire TV Stick Lite are affordable Amazon options

 With both of these little dongles, you get the same menu and user interface as the more robust Fire TV Cube, but don’t expect the same performance.
 There will be some lag time, as the quad-core processor just isn’t quite as mighty, and it shows during use.
-And fans of 4K will want to look elsewhere, but for HD streaming with a full arsenal of services available, these will do.
+And fans of 4K will want to look elsewhere, but these will do for HD streaming with a full arsenal of services available.
 The Lite is just $29.99, with the classic Fire Stick at $39.99, so neither is breaking the bank.

 The two Fire Sticks come with the familiar Amazon remote.
 The remote is comfortable to hold and intuitive to use.
-It has a minimalist design, with few buttons, but a navigation wheel and handful of controls make it a pleasant experience.
+Its minimalist design has few buttons, but a navigation wheel and a handful of controls make it a pleasant experience.
 Alexa functionality can be a little glitchy and slow, but it does make menu navigation quicker and easier.

 What makes it stand out